jainl28patel/AStack/README.md

 ## TODO - (left to be done afterwards)
 - [ ] Implement checksum in UDP header.
 - [ ] add utility to get user ip based on connected interface.

+## Future Goals
+- [ ] Make UDP proper as per standards mentioned in RFC.
+All the apis exposed should be same as kernel so no code change is needed while porting
+- [ ] Write TCP as per rfc.
+Rest same as above
+- [ ] Optimise whole code as much as possible
+- [ ] Add tests
+- [ ] Add performance tests